tangrams/PI-GPS/README.md

 *Note:* we are running tangram with the ```-m``` flag to display the mouse.

-## Modify Tangram-ES to fetch tiles locally
+## Configure Tangram-ES to fetch tiles locally

 Getting fast internet access to your RaspberryPi could be a problem, especially if you are planning to use this GPS device on your bicycle.
 Let’s see what you need to do to download the map tiles locally making your map network-independent.

 We installed Tangram-ES and tested it in the previous section.
 Now is time for us to make some changes so Tangram-ES will search for local files instead of fetching them from a server.
-Lucky us, we just need to change that form the configuration YAML file.
+Lucky us, we just need to change that from the configuration YAML file.
 As [the web version of Tangram](https://github.com/tangrams/tangram), this engine is super flexible and you can customize most of it from this file.

 Go and open the ```~/PI-GPS/tangram-es/core/resources/config.yaml``` file.
 And edit the following line: